AI4Finance-Foundation/FinRL/README.md

 </div>

-*I visualise a time when we will be to robots what dogs are to humans, and I’m rooting for the machines*.   — Claude Shannon
+"*I visualise a time when we will be to robots what dogs are to humans, and I’m rooting for the machines*."   — Claude Shannon

+"*We can only see a short distance ahead, but we can see plenty there that needs to be done."*   -Alan Turing

 **Our Mission**: to efficiently automate trading.
 We continuously develop and share codes for finance.